d-prieto/2026IBComputerScienceCaseStudy/definitions.md

 It consists of the following parts
 - scope definition (what systems, networks, and data can be tested or accessed)
-- authorization ( by fx chief of IT)
+- authorization ( f.x. not by the hospital director but by the chief of IT)
 - communication protocols (who needs to be informed before, during, and after activities)
 - testing methods and limitations (f.x you might be allowed to do phishing but not a Denial of service attack which can disrupt operations)
 - data handling and confidentiality ( how data uncoverd during penetration testing is stored, encrypted, shared, and eventually destroyed)
 - Incident handling procedures (If a tester discovers a live security breach unrelated to the current engagement)
 - exit criteria and reporting requirements (explaining what was done, what was found, and recommendations for remediation)